 What is the Role of a Junior Level Software Developer?

 You’re the boss!
 You can have your Junior Level Software Engineer stand in the corner and recite documentation all day if you want.
 However, I’m sure we can find something much more productive for the newest and greenest member of your team.

-- While this should happen during the interview process some I think you would be surprised to see how many companies throw the new developers in a room and point to a computer.
+- While this should happen during the interview process, I think you would be surprised to see how many companies throw the new developers in a room and point to a computer.
 This is much worse for the Junior Dev.

-- Let them set up and familiarize with their computer and the coding environment
+- Let them set up and familiarize themselves with their computer and the coding environment.

 - Let them fail but only just enough; then guide them

-For the most part be ready to do a lot of training.
-Be ready for a lot of guiding.
-You can hope for a surprise of someone that is very good, but just never had a title before.
-In such a case you can move them out of the Jr-Level much faster.
-Some companies I know about have the Junior title for only as long as is actually needed and this could be as little as 1 week.
+For the most part, be ready to do a lot of training.
+Be ready for a lot of guidance.
+You can hope for a surprise of someone that is very good but just never had a title before.
+In such a case, you can move them out of the Jr-Level much faster.
+Some companies I know about have the Junior title for only as long as needed, which could be as little as one week.

-Although I have talked much about treating them well you should still expect them to do quality work and be able to help you move your project forward.
+Although I have talked much about treating them well, you should still expect them to do quality work and help you move your project forward.
 For that reason, I have compiled the following list from my other article.

 - Assisting in regular software development and engineering problems